Archival Formats: Glossary of Terms

-Bit Rate: The amount of sample data that is collected per unit of time.
-This is usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), and is the result of sampling rate multiplied by the number of data bits per sample (or bit depth), plus any additional data such as tracking information.
+Bit Rate: The amount of sample data in a digital signal that is collected or streamed per unit of time.
+Usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), a dynamic media file’s bit rate is the product of multiplying the sample rate by the bit depth of the samples

 Bit Depth: The number of data bits used for each individual sample.
-The amount of bits determines the number of discrete levels possible to place a sample within.
-8-10 bit is common for video; 16-24 bit is common for audio.
+The amount of bits determines the number of discrete levels within which it is possible to place a sample.
+8-10 bit is common for video and 16-24 bit is common for audio.

 CD/DVD/BD-R: R indicates that the CD (Compact Disc), DVD (Digital Versatile Disc), or BD (Blu-Ray Disc) is recordable.
 A few different format variations exist for recordable discs such as +R and -R. If marked with only an R, the disc is write once, meaning that data cannot be erased once written.
 There are also formats capable of erasing and re-writing data, indicated by RW for re-writable or RE for recordable erasable.
 Aside from some prerecorded groove and recording parameter data, recordable discs are nearly blank slates capable of being formatted for digital audio, video, or computer data.
 An exception is the pre-formatted CD-DA recordable disc.